Ministry Completes 3,564 Low Cost Houses Of WWF, 18,499 Of AF - UrduPoint

 Ministry Completes 3,564 Low Cost Houses Of WWF, 18,499 Of AF

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Aug, 2022 ) :The Ministry of Housing and Works has completed as many as 3,564 low cost housing units of the Workers Welfare Fund (WWF) and 18,499 of the Akhuwat Foundation (AK) under the low cost housing project of the federal government.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Aug, 2022 ) :The Ministry of Housing and Works has completed as many as 3,564 low cost housing units of the Workers Welfare Fund (WWF) and 18,499 of the Akhuwat Foundation (AF) under the low cost housing project of the federal government.

 Around 150,712 low cost housing units were under construction all over the country under different housing projects launched with help of provincial governments, sources in the Ministry of Housing and Works told APP.